3 Ways to Get More for Your Money

 *APY=Annual Percentage Yield.

-¹To earn the bonus rate, each month the account must be enrolled in eStatements, post and clear at least 15 debit card transactions, and receive at least one direct deposit or ACH debit.
-If all qualifications are met during the statement cycle, the account will earn a 2.01% APY on balances of up to $20,000 and .20% APY on balances over $20,000. $3.00 Paper Statement fee applies if account is not enrolled in e-statements each statement cycle.
-If bonus qualifications are not met during the statement cycle, .05% APY of the balance will be credited.
-Interest earnings are based on daily collected balances and are credited monthly to the account.
+¹To earn the bonus rate, each statement cycle the account must be enrolled in eStatements and post and clear at least 15 qualifying debit card transactions of $1 or more.
+If all qualifications are met during the statement cycle, the account will earn a 2.01% APY on balances up to $20,000 and .20% APY on balances over $20,000. $3.00 Paper Statement fee applies if account is not enrolled in e-statements each statement cycle.
+If bonus qualifications are not met during the statement cycle, the account will earn .05% APY.
 Qualifying transactions include point of sale or online purchases using the SouthEast Bank debit card.
 ATM and cash-only transactions do not qualify towards minimum debit card transaction amount.
 Fees may reduce earnings.
-Some Fees and restrictions apply.
+Some fees and restrictions apply.
 Visit southeastbank.com or ask an associate for complete details.
 Rates are accurate as of 4.1.21 Rates are variable and subject to change after account opening.

-²To earn the bonus rate, the account holder must have a SouthEast Bank checking account, the Bonus Rate Savings account must be enrolled in eStatements and 20 Round Up Savings transactions† must occur monthly.
-If all qualifications are met during the statement cycle, 2.01% APY will be applied on balances up to $10,000 and .20% APY on balances over $10,000 will be credited.
-If bonus qualifications are not met during the statement cycle, .05% APY of the balance will be credited.
-Interest earnings are based on daily collected balances and are credited monthly to the account.
+²To earn the bonus rate, the account holder must have a SouthEast Bank checking account, the Bonus Rate Savings account must be enrolled in eStatements and 15 Round Up Savings transactions3 must occur.
+If all qualifications are met during the statement cycle, 2.01% APY will be applied on the balances up to $10,000 and .20% APY on balances over $10,000 will be credited.
+If bonus qualifications are not met during the statement cycle, the account will earn 0.05% APY.
 Unlimited withdrawals at teller window or ATM and 6 pre-authorized withdrawals per month at no charge, including checks, ACH debits and online banking transfers; $3 fee for each thereafter.
 Fees may reduce earnings.
 Limit one Bonus Rate Savings account per primary owner tax ID.
-Rates are accurate as of 08/10/2020.
-Fees may reduce earnings.
-Some Fees and restrictions apply.
+Rates are accurate as of 4.1.21 Rates are variable and subject to change after account opening.

 †Upon enrollment in Round Up Savings, SouthEast Bank will round up your qualifying transactions to the nearest dollar and transfer the difference from your checking account to your designated account.
 Qualifying transactions include point of sale or online purchases using the SouthEast Bank debit card.
 Both signature and pin transactions made with debit cards qualify for Round Up Savings.
 ATM and cash-only transactions do not qualify for Round Up Savings.
 All debit cards connected to the checking account will round up to your savings account.
 You must be an account owner on each checking and savings account you enroll.
 Round up amounts will be transferred separately throughout the day.